 19. The Center of Integrative Materials Discovery (the IMD Center) at the University of New Haven (West Haven, CT, the United States) has two openings for PhD students in AI-driven catalyst design for biomass conversion or CO2 conversion.
 Please click on the picture for more details about the requirements and application.

-18. A new Chemistry Master program is now launched at the University of New Haven.
+18. New Chemistry Graduate Programs (MS and PhD) are now launched at the University of New Haven.
 The curriculum features with a unique integrative approach, i.e., combining theoretical, computational, and experimental chemistry methods, for the purpose of solving important chemistry challenges such as molecular drug discovery, polymer materials design, catalyst design, and chemical analysis for sustainable environment.
 Graduates trained by this curriculum can be more competitive in career development.
-Please click on the picture below to download the MS-CHEM brochure for more details about the program and application.
+Please click on the picture below to download the CHEM Graduate Program brochure for more details about the program and application.

 17. The IMD Center won a $332,576 contract (2018-2020) provided by Higasket Plastics Group Co.
 Ltd for conducting the research on "Optimizing Polymer Complex Materials Using Integrative Approaches".
 This research will promote the frontier development in polymer materials design.